Joshua-Higgins-jp/GuitarFlow/README.md

 - **Build something tangible** that showcases these skills
 - **Document the process** as I go, making this a living portfolio piece

-The guitar classifier is just the vehicle—what matters is the engineering practices around it.

 ---

 ## Project Stages